windy-li/mallocli.github.io/sorting-and-order-statistics/insertion-sort.md

 In insertion sort, the best case occurs if the array is already sorted.
 For each j = 1, 2, 3, ..., n-1, we can find that arr[i] <= key when i
 has its initial value of j-1.
+Each element only compares one time, the running time is O(n).
+If the array is in reverse sorted order, that is, in decreasing order—the worst case results.
+We must compare each element arr[i] with each element in the entire sorted subarray